-- Review all Faculty International Travel Grant Applications and make recommendations to the AP for International Programs (done by a subcommittee of 3).
+- Review all Faculty International Travel Grant Applications and make recommendations to the AP for International Programs.

 - Review proposals for faculty-led study abroad programs and make recommendations to the Office of International Programs.

-- Participate in strategic planning with regard to attaining progress measures defined in the university strategic goal to “create an educational environment that prepares our students to be global citizens.”
+- Participate in strategic planning with regard to UNCW's goal to graduate global citizens.